cmorris2945/redaction_agent_workflow/README.md

-# PII Redaction Agent
+# PII Redaction Agent.  ## "I tried to organize this.
+Please look in all the appropriate directories to find directions, explanations, code/scripts and diagrams.
+You can even run this yourself but I tested this plenty of times."

 A serverless AWS-based system for automatically detecting and redacting Personally Identifiable Information (PII) from JSON verbatim data using AWS Comprehend, Lambda, and S3.

 ## 🎯 Overview